sourcesnow/xpspl/docs/configuration.rst

 Configuration
 =============

-Configuration options for XPSPL are defined in constants before loading the library.
+Configuration options are defined in constants before loading the library.